Phase structure of self-dual lattice gauge theories in 4d: The RG equations

 The diagrams contributing to the beta-function for $\lambda$ are given in the top of Fig.~\ref{fig:lambda_diagrams}.
 The first of these diagrams is of order $\lambda^2$, and should have $b>0$ (i.e., $\lambda$ is marginally irrelevant).
 The last diagram is similar, except that a photon runs in the loop.
 Finally the middle diagram contributes to the coefficient $c$ in (\ref{eq:RG_flow0_lam}) and turns out to be positive, such that $c<0$, although the right-hand side is still a negative-definite quadratic form in the $(\lambda, g)$ space.

 Let us now discuss the space of solutions to these equations.
 The only fixed point is at $(\lam, g) = (0,0)$.
 Do we approach this fixed point from generic initial data $(\lam, g) > 0$?
-As the right-hand sides of both equations are negative, both couplings $(\lam, g)$ become more negative in the IR.
-If there was only one coupling (e.g., $\lambda$), then this would imply that $\lambda$ flows to zero and the theory becomes IR free.
-However as there are two couplings, it is quite possible for the RG flow to \emph{miss} the origin and flow in the infrared towards increasingly negative $(\lam ,g)$ (presumably corresponding to a phase where the scalars are condensed).
+As the right-hand sides of both equations are negative, both positive couplings $(\lam, g)$ become smaller in the IR.
+If there was only one coupling (e.g., $\lambda>0$), then this would imply that $\lambda$ flows to zero and the theory becomes IR free.
+However as there are two couplings, it is quite possible for the RG flow to \emph{miss} the origin and flow in the infrared towards increasingly smaller values of $\lambda$, eventually becoming negative -- presumably corresponding to a phase where the scalars are condensed\footnote{Negative $\lambda$ seems like it would destabilize the theory.
+However recall that all couplings of type $|\phi|^{2n}$ are generated, and are expected to stabilize the potential}.
 Whether or not this generically happens requires a more careful study of the RG equations.

 To do this, we will seek to construct {\it separatrices} in solution space, i.e., one-dimensional lines $L \subset (\lam, g)$ running through the origin such that if the system is started with initial conditions on $L$, under RG flow the system remains on $L$ for all RG time.
 To find $L$, we just simultaneously solve the following equations: \be g = \alpha \lambda \qquad \frac{d g}{d \ell} = \alpha \frac{d \lambda}{d\ell} \ee with $\alpha$ a constant that is the slope of the line.
 These have the solutions \be \alpha = 0 \qquad \mbox{and} \qquad \alpha = \frac{1}{2d}\le(a-c \pm K\ri) \quad , \quad K\equiv\sqrt{(a-c)^2-4db} \; . \ee Thus, if $K$ is positive, we may construct real separatrices along which the RG flow definitely hits the origin.
 Because solutions to a first order differential equation cannot cross, this means that all points inside a funnel between two seperatrices will also hit the origin.
 We conclude that if $K > 0$ there exists an open set of initial data from which we reach the free fixed point by tuning only a single parameter $m^2$, and thus that the phase transition is second order.
 Otherwise, the RG flows cannot be bounded, the couplings flow to negative infinity, and we expect the transition to be first order.
 This is borne out by an exact solution below (see Fig.~\ref{fig:funnel}).